pomden31/Caff-1A2-Rscripts/README.md

 - Folder name : OMMxxx where xxx is the index number of the dynamic.
 These index numbers are used to build dataset used in R scripts as defined for example in lines 10 to 19 of CAFF_Main15.r script.
 Dataset anme and correspopnding  list of molecular dynamic runs have to be set in lines 29 and 30 of the Main R-script.
 - Folder content: Each folder must contain at least tree files: 1/ a "data.pdb" file giving the PDB structure associated with a dynamic (can be any frame of it).2/ a "data.dcd" file : a dcd file (OpenMM) describing the dynamic.
 3/ a "readme.txt file" describing the dynamic.
 Complementary informations can be retrieved  on the optionally included "OMM_solv.prmtop" files, on extracted frames (as (.pdb) and on the Github includes indextxt, TimeSeries.txt, Workset.txt, plotParm.txt files using as key the folder index number.

+Script organisation:
+Main Script: this part is devised on "phases" that can be run independantly provided to be run at least one time in order to build intermediate result files that are reuused by the next phases.
 Runing scripts generate many intermediate and results files that must be manually transfered into a new folder named using the previously defined dataset name.
-These intermediate files can be used by scripts to rerun parts of scripts within requiring runing again all scripts.
+These intermediate files can be used by scripts to rerun parts of scripts within requiring runing again all scripts.Phase I that used primary data is the longer to run.

-Script organisation:
 Many parameters present in the different parts of scripts mustbe adjusted before run as follow:
-Main Script
 -  line 21: Used either "NULL" (no filter), "FE" (only P450 on iron III or II states) or "OXY" (only P450 on OXY ferrous state) are considered in datasets.
 - line 22 : defaut value 1 must be used excepted for special features.
 - line 23 : TRUE for 2 CFF at active site FALSE in the contrary